 There are actually plenty of studies out there which indicate that in one way or another, CBD should be able to help reduce anxiety and treat a variety of anxiety disorders, even ones such as PTSD.
 Let's take a quick look at some of the most conclusive studies out there on this front.

-- This 2019 study saw a 91% reduction in symptoms related to PTSD thanks to taking CBD.
+• This 2019 study saw a 91% reduction in symptoms related to PTSD thanks to taking CBD.

-- This study showed that CBD helped reduce discomfort and anxiety in relation to public speaking and social anxiety disorder, and this study showed that CBD helped reduce social anxiety symptoms.
+• This study showed that CBD helped reduce discomfort and anxiety in relation to public speaking and social anxiety disorder, and this study showed that CBD helped reduce social anxiety symptoms.

-- This is yet another study that showed that 80% of people saw a reduction in anxiety thanks to the regular use of CBD.
+• This is yet another study that showed that 80% of people saw a reduction in anxiety thanks to the regular use of CBD.

 The Optimal Dosage for CBD Usage

 There really isn't any conclusive evidence in terms of how much CBD you should take for anxiety.
-Some sources say that you should take anywhere between 25 and 75 milligrams for generalized anxiety, and up to 600 milligrams in some cases for extreme anxiety cases.
-Therefore, it would serve to reason that how much CBD you take for your anxiety depends on the severity and frequency of your anxiety.
+Some sources say that you should take anywhere between 25 and 75 milligrams for generalized anxiety, and up to 600 milligrams in some cases for extreme anxiety.

 As is always the case, we recommend starting slow, so try 25 milligrams or maybe 50 milligrams at most and see how it affects you.
 You should feel the effects anywhere between 30 minutes and 90 minutes, so if you don't feel any reduction in anxiety, you can always try increasing the dosage.
-If you want to start slow, you can always check out our CBD Blueberry Kush.
-It’s not too potent and you can smoke only so much as you need.

 CBD for Panic Attacks

 Anandamide is yet another neurotransmitter that also binds with the cannabinoid receptors in your body and brain, which in turn helps produce a sense of mental wellness and happiness.
 One of the most important roles of this neurotransmitter is to produce feelings of happiness.
-On that note, anandamide is also shown to help improve moods in general, to improve mental health, and to decrease mental states of anxiety and fear.
+On that note, anandamide is also shown to help improve moods in general, improve mental health, and decrease mental states of anxiety and fear.

 The Relationship Between CBD and Panic Attacks